stlab/better-code/better-code/src/chapter-3-errors.md

    ```

 In general, when a condition *C* is necessary for fulfilling your
-postcondition, there are three possible choices:
+postcondition, there are four possible choices:

+1. You can strengthen the function's signature to ensure *C* will be upheld.
-1. You can make *C* a precondition of your function
+2. You can make *C* a precondition of your function
-2. You can make the function report a runtime error to its caller
+3. You can make the function report a runtime error to its caller
-3. You can weaken the postcondition (e.g. by returning
+4. You can weaken the postcondition (e.g. by returning
    `Optional<T>` instead of `T`). [^failable-initializer]